ashward/jsinstallguard/README.md

 > Note: I know this is the master branch, but I will add versioning and proper releases soon!

-### 2. Unpack the zip and copy the files into the root of your project.
+### 2. Unpack the zip and copy the files from the `jsinstallguard/` directory into the root of your project.

 Unzip the files
 ```bash